Rampagy/GearTrainer-Rust/README.md

     1. Run `cargo install cargo-embed`

 ## Building and Flashing

-1. Build the bin file
+1. Build & flash the bin file
-    1. Run `cargo build --debug` in your terminal
+    1. Run `cargo embed --debug` in your terminal
-    1. Run `cargo build -- release` in your terminal
-1. Flash the bin file (make sure it's plugged in and that you only have 1 plugged in)
-    1. Run `cargo embed --chip STM32F446RETx` in your terminal
+    1. Run `cargo embed --release` in your terminal
-    1. Or `cargo embed` as it's listed in the Embed.toml

 ## Resources